Home Library Translate

 • Business Health/Results

-VISIONARY LEADERSHIP COMPETENCIES: Visionary competencies are those which leaders must possess to assume increased levels of responsibility.
+VISIONARY LEADERSHIP COMPETENCIES: Visionary competencies are those that leaders must possess to assume increased levels of responsibility.

 • Global Perspective